norvig/paip-lisp/docs/chapter25.md

 The designer of a new macro must decide if declarations are allowed and must make sure that compiler warnings will not be generated unless they are warranted.

 Macros have the full power of Lisp at their disposal, but the macro designer must remember the purpose of a macro is to translate macro code into primitive code, and not to do any computations.
-Consider the following macro, which assumes that `translate - rule-body` is defined elsewhere:
+Consider the following macro, which assumes that `translate-rule-body` is defined elsewhere:

 ```lisp
 (defmacro defrule (name &body body)  ; Warning! buggy!